B1nus/numple/README.md

 # numbo
-Numlang, abreviation for Number Language is a simple programming language made for doing math with numbers.
+A simple programming language made for doing math with numbers.

 # Syntax
 ```